RC Airplane World flight school

 There's absolutely no shame in missed approaches, and even veteran and professional rc pilots still need to do them now and again.

-It's far better to do five missed approaches and land your airplane safely and in one piece, than to rush a landing and bring your airplane home in pieces.
+It's far better to do five missed approaches and land your airplane safely in one piece, than to rush a landing and bring your airplane home in pieces.
+But with that said, if you're flying an electric powered rc plane be very aware of time and your battery pack voltage!
+I have crashed a plane while doing a missed approach, because the low-voltage cutoff (LVC) beat me to getting the plane back on the ground!

 Just to recap, the previous lessons were...